DustinBS/AdaptiveSurvivors/README.md

 docker-compose ps
 ```

-After you provision GCP services, get your service account key to gcp-credentials/ for Spark
+After you provision GCP services, set the .env variables and run `generate-gcp-key.ps1` on project root to get your service account key to gcp-credentials/service-account-key.json for Spark.
+Alternatively, run the commands yourself
 ```powershell
 # The format is [SERVICE_ACCOUNT_NAME]@[PROJECT_ID].iam.gserviceaccount.com
 # If you dont know your service account, you can find it with gcloud